TrueNASTrueNAS Nightly Development Documentation

 • AFP shares also do not transfer, but migrate into an SMB share with AFP compatibility enabled.

-• TrueNAS CORE account names beginning with a number are not supported in TrueNAS SCALE.
-Usernames in SCALE must begin with a letter or an underscore.
-Before attempting a CORE to SCALE migration, review the local user accounts and rename or replace any accounts that begin with a numeric character (0-9).
+• TrueNAS 13 account names beginning with a number are not supported in TrueNAS 24.04.
+Usernames must begin with a letter or an underscore.
+Before attempting migration, review the local user accounts and rename or replace any accounts that begin with a numeric character (0-9).

 VM storage and its basic configuration transfer over during a migration, but you need to double-check the VM configuration and the network interface settings specifically before starting the VM.